anwather/ALZ-CodeDeployment/CustomPolicyDeployment.md

 # Custom Policy Deployment

-The basic steps deploy the policies included in the default CAF Enterprise Scale repository.
+The basic steps in Readme.md deploy the policies included in the default CAF Enterprise Scale repository.

 This document explains how to deploy custom policy definitions, initiatives and assignments.